shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 I have created a Substrate runtime module called [`sudo-contract`](https://github.com/shawntabrizi/sudo-contract) which, as suggested, wraps the SRML Contract module, and provides a simple example on how you might execute similar wrapper modules.

 As the name implies, `sudo-contract` uses both the SRML Sudo module and the SRML Contract module to make it so that only the "Sudo key" can put contract code on the blockchain.
-We did not change any other code though, so there are no limits on who can deploy or call an instance of this smart contract.
+We did not change any other logic though, so there are no limits on who can deploy or call an instance of this smart contract.
 This combination of authorization to `put_code`, with open access to `create` and `call` enables for some practical use cases.

 For example, imagine a DeFi (decentralized finance) platform controlled by a trusted smart contract development team like [OpenZeppelin](https://github.com/OpenZeppelin).
 This team would be able to provide a number of standardized, audited, and safe contracts for their users like an ICO contract, ERC-20 Contract, Multi-Signature Contract, etc...
 Users of this platform can choose from any of the standard contracts provided by the authorized team, and make their own instance of it for their needs.